ypinhsuan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list modules
+1. User requests to list modules.
-2. Tutor's Pet shows a list of modules
+2. Tutor's Pet shows a list of modules.
-3. User requests to edit a specific module in the list
+3. User requests to edit a specific module in the list.
-4. User provides the parameters that are to be edited
+4. User provides the parameters that are to be edited.
-5. Tutor's Pet edits the module's information
+5. Tutor's Pet edits the module's information.

     Use case ends.